Rakesh-08/Rakesh-08/README.md

 ### Hi there 👋

-I have created this repo just to get some hosted urls of  webpages built with html ,css and javascript
+This repo library belongs to a non-technical student, who switched his field into IT industry. so you will get everything from basics to the advanced level of things about web development in these repositories.